liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

     http://[server]:[port]/api/atom

-All of the other URLs described in this section require authentication.
+All the other URLs described in this section require authentication.

 ## Authentication

-If you try to navigate to the URL of an Atom collection or entry without authenticating, your request will fail with the status code of *500: Internal Server Error*.
+If you try to navigate to the URL of an Atom collection or entry without authenticating, your request fails with the status code of *500: Internal Server Error*.
 For example, if you're running Liferay locally, try to navigate to the blogs collection URL in your browser: